 - a quick vegan meal that takes less than 20 minutes

-What vegetables do you need for vegetarian fajitas?
+What vegetables do you need for vegan fajitas?

-Fajita vegetables are generally peppers, onions, mushrooms, etc. Here I have taken peppers, tomatoes, and onions along with beans and corn.
+Fajita vegetables are generally peppers, onions, mushrooms, etc. For my vegan fajitas, I have taken peppers, tomatoes, and onions along with beans and corn.

-You can certainly add zucchini, string beans, asparagus, poblano peppers, shitake peppers, etc.
+You can also add zucchini, string beans, asparagus, poblano peppers, shitake peppers, etc.

 Though black beans are the most commonly used beans in fajitas, you can take any of the beans available to you.
 I add pinto beans, kidney beans, or black beans.
-The other plant based protein to add in your vegan fajitas are tofu, mushrooms, especially portebellos, shitake mushrooms, etc.
+The other plant-based protein to add to your vegan fajitas is tofu, mushrooms, especially portobellos, shitake mushrooms, etc.

-You can make fajita vegetables on the stovetop or in an oven or in an air fryer.
+You can make fajita veggies on the stovetop or roast them in the oven or in the air fryer.
 This comes out delicious in any of the cooking methods.
-I love to make the vegetables in my air fryer since you don't need to pay any attention to make them.
+I love to make vegetables in my air fryer since you don't need to pay any attention to make them.

-The spices you need for this fajita veggies are coriander powder, cumin powder, chili powder, smoked paprika, cayenne pepper, garlic powder, onion powder.
+The spices you need for these fajita veggies are coriander powder, cumin powder, chili powder, smoked paprika, cayenne pepper, garlic powder, and onion powder.

 But when I bake or air fry the veggies, I add oil along with the spices to keep the veggies moist.
-However, you can also spray oil afterwards.
+However, you can also spray oil afterward.

 In Tex-Mex recipes, cumin powder is an essential flavor that makes it different in taste as well.
 To substitute smoked paprika you can add paprika + liquid smoke.
-Smoky flavor makes the veggies delicious.
+The smoky flavor makes the veggies delicious.

 Saute fajita veggies on the stovetop